canonical/checkbox/checkbox-ng/docs/dev/resources.rst

 the name of the job that generates such resources.

 In the examples elsewhere in this page the  ``package`` resources are generated by the ``package`` job.
-PlainBox uses this to know which resources to try but also to implicitly to express dependencies so that the ``package`` job does not have to be explicitly selected and marked for execution prior to the job that in fact depends on it.
+Plainbox uses this to know which resources to try but also to implicitly to express dependencies so that the ``package`` job does not have to be explicitly selected and marked for execution prior to the job that in fact depends on it.
 This is all done automatically.